-- 23) Apply the design process to complete projects of increasing complexity and of varying applications such as print, web, film, and marketing communications.
+- 10.1 Design Projects: Apply the design process to complete projects of increasing complexity and of varying applications such as print, web, film, and marketing communications.
 Demonstrate the ability to select and use the appropriate tools and procedures to accomplish project goals.
-Prepare an informative narrative to explain a design to a peer, emphasizing how the design process and the design elements and principles were applied.
-(TN Reading 2, 3, 4, 7; TN Writing 2, 4, 9; TN Visual Art 1.3) - 24) Utilize the critique and refinement strategy as part of the design process to achieve project goals.
+Prepare an informative narrative to explain a design to a peer, emphasizing how the design process, the design elements, and principles were applied.
+Compile the elements of the branding package with other artifacts for inclusion in a design portfolio, such as an engineering design notebook, to be updated throughout the program of study. - 10.2 Design Evaluation: Utilize the critique and refinement strategy as part of the design process to achieve project goals.
 As part of a design project, present preliminary design ideas in a way that is understandable to an audience using both visual and verbal explanations.
 Note constructive criticism received and use it to influence design refinement.
-Similarly, evaluate the work of others, drawing on design principles and project goals, to provide clear, specific, and constructive feedback.
-(TN Reading 2, 3, 4; TN Writing 4, 5, 6, 7, 9; TN Visual Art 1.3, 2.1, 2.2, 5.1, 5.3; TN Visual Art History 2.1)
+Similarly, evaluate the work of others, drawing on design principles and project goals, to provide clear, specific, and constructive feedback. - 10.3 Data Analysis in Arts A/V Technology & Communications: Research the use of data in Arts A/V Technology & Communications cluster career fields.
+Include data that is generated internally by businesses, and externally by local communicates, state, and the nation.
+Explore examples of how the data is used, including the following: - a. customer/client use of products and services; - b. demographics of end users; - c. community, state, and national statistics; and - d. data that must be reported to another entity.

-Ethical & Legal Issues
+11. Ethical and Legal Issues

-25) Research and interpret laws and regulations protecting intellectual property as they relate to the design industry, such as copyright laws.
+- 11.1 Ethical and Legal Issues: Research and interpret laws and regulations protecting intellectual property as they relate to the design industry, such as copyright laws.
 Explain ethical and legal conduct that provides proper credit to those whose ideas and content have been used in creating new works.
 Distinguish between copyrights, trademarks, infringement, and fair use.
-Summarize and explain guiding principles in a written or oral presentation, as though leading a training or tutorial for fellow employees.
-(TN Reading 1, 2, 4, 6; TN Writing 2, 4)
+Summarize and explain guiding principles in a written or oral presentation, as though leading a training or tutorial for fellow employees. - 11.2 Ethical Artificial Intelligence (AI): Explore the ethical implications of AI usage through interactive discussions and case studies, learning to identify bias, ensure fairness, and protect privacy in AI systems.
+Develop critical thinking skills to evaluate the societal impact of AI technologies, while fostering a sense of responsibility and ethical decision-making in the use of AI tools.

-Business Management
+12. Business Management

-- 26) Explore how design professionals and companies calculate profit.
+- 12.1 Profit: Explore how design professionals and companies calculate profit.
 Relate the profitability of a business to pricing and cost.
-For example, create a list of expenses incurred by a freelance designer and calculate the price and amount of work that must be accomplished in order to earn profit.
-(TN Reading 2, 3, 4, 6, 9; TN Writing 4, 9; TN Math N-Q) - 27) Describe the components of a basic contract document for design work by analyzing an example contract.
-Drawing on textbooks, news articles and other resources, explain the benefits of utilizing written contracts as opposed to oral agreements.
-(TN Reading 2, 3, 4, 6; TN Writing 4, 5, 8, 9)
+For example, create a list of expenses incurred by a freelance designer and calculate the price and amount of work that must be accomplished in order to earn profit. - 12.2 Contracts: Describe the components of a basic contract document for design work by analyzing an example contract.
+Drawing on textbooks, news articles, and other resources, explain the benefits of utilizing written contracts as opposed to oral agreements.

-28) Gather examples of professional portfolios from contemporary designers and photographers.
+- 13.1 Portfolio Components: Gather examples of professional portfolios from contemporary designers and photographers.
 List the items that are often included in a professional portfolio.
-In a written, visual, or oral presentation, describe the components of a professional portfolio and the benefits of maintaining one.
-(TN Reading 1, 4; TN Writing 2, 4, 9)

-29) Compile important artifacts to create a digital student portfolio that connectsing personal career preparation to concepts learned in this course, including written descriptions of project processes and reflections on learning outcomes.
-(TN Writing 4, 5, 67, 9; TN Visual Art 5.1)
+In a written, visual, or oral presentation, describe the components of a professional portfolio and the benefits of maintaining one. - 13.2 Digital Portfolio: Compile important artifacts to create a digital student portfolio that connects personal career preparation to concepts learned in this course, including written descriptions of project processes and reflections on learning outcomes.